ignatius777/MpesaExpress/README.md

 1. Clone this repository into `wp-content/plugins/`.
 2. Activate the plugin via **WordPress > Plugins**.
 3. Go to **WooCommerce > Settings > Payments** and enable **M-Pesa STK Push**.
-4. Enter your Daraja credentials and callback URL.
+4. Enter your Daraja credentials.

 ---